RunestoneInteractive/java4python/_sources/Java4Python/javadatatypes.rst

 ::

     try {
-       Put some risky code in here.... like opening a file }
+       Put some risky code in here, like opening a file }
     catch (Exception e) {
        If an error happens in the try block an exception is thrown.